 In my house, even when we used to use commercial detergents, stains are a fact of life.
 I’ll likely never be able to give away hand me downs because by the time clothes have made it through my kids, they either have holes or stains that can’t be fixed.

-Of all the stain removers out there, OxiClean is the most natural options that I”ve found… but it is also one of the most expensive options.
+Of all the stain removers out there, OxiClean is the most natural option that I’ve found… but it is also one of the most expensive.

 Thanks to Pinterest, I found a recipe for homemade OxiClean stain remover, and from my scientific testing (aka: my kids stains for two weeks) it seems to be as effective as the store bought stuff.